What is Longhorn?

 Because modern cloud environments require tens of thousands to millions of distributed block storage volumes, some storage controllers have become highly complex distributed systems.
 By contrast, Longhorn can simplify the storage system by partitioning a large block storage controller into a number of smaller storage controllers, as long as those volumes can still be built from a common pool of disks.
 By using one storage controller per volume, Longhorn turns each volume into a microservice.
 The controller is called the Longhorn Engine.

 The Longhorn Manager component orchestrates the Longhorn Engines, so they work together coherently.

 Pods can reference storage directly, but this is not recommended because it doesn’t allow the Pod or container to be portable.
 Instead, the workloads’ storage requirements should be defined in Kubernetes Persistent Volumes (PVs) and Persistent Volume Claims (PVCs).
-With Longhorn, you can specify the size of the volume, IOPS requirements, and the number of synchronous replicas you want across the hosts that supply the storage resource for the volume.
+With Longhorn, you can specify the size of the volume, the number of synchronous replicas and other volume specific configurations you want across the hosts that supply the storage resource for the volume.
 Then your Kubernetes resources can use the PVC and corresponding PV for each Longhorn volume, or use a Longhorn storage class to automatically create a PV for a workload.

 Replicas are thin-provisioned on the underlying disks or network storage.